unibo-spe/spe-slides/content/extra/devops-dir/_index.md

 #### **Code must not diverge**

 * Working copies are *kept in sync* with the mainline
-    * How its done depends on the workflow organization
+    * How it's done depends on the workflow organization
 * Build and test *automatically* on a fresh machine
 * Build and test *on all the target platforms*
 * Promptly intercept (feedback) failures and issues